 (c)(4) Waivers.
 Follow the procedures at DFARS PGI 215.403-1(c)(4), Waivers, to determine when an exceptional case waiver of the requirement to submit certified cost or pricing data is appropriate.

 Army Contracting Officers shall follow the procedures IAW AFARS PGI 5115.403-1-1, for tracking and reporting the required information when submitting exceptional case waivers.

 (A)(2) Coordinate proposed exceptional case waivers that exceed $100 million in writing with the Deputy Assistant Secretary of the Army (Procurement) (DASA(P)) prior to submission to the head of contracting activity (HCA) for approval.
 Submit the proposed waiver to the addressee listed at 5101.290(b)(2)(ii)(A).

+(5) The head of contracting activity is the approval authority for waivers Section (E) of Defense Pricing and Contracting Class Deviation 2023-O0003—Temporary Authorizations for Covered Contracts Related to Ukraine

 5115.403-3 Requiring data other than certified cost or pricing data.